-At the close of fiscal year 2018-2019, the Municipality faced around 1 lawsuit against it that amounted to \$409,700.
+At the close of fiscal year 2019-2020, the Municipality faced around 1 lawsuit against it that amounted to \$409,700.
 However, the lawyers in charge of these legal cases confirmed that there is little or no concern that any of these cases will fail against the Municipality and entail a disbursement of municipal funds.

-Taking into account the claims already mentioned, and based on the advice of legal counsel, the Municipality believes that the potential of additional claims not covered by insurance will not materially affect the financial demands, results of operations and cash flow condition of the entity as of June 30, 2019.
+Considering the claims already mentioned, and based on the advice of legal counsel, the Municipality believes that the potential of additional claims not covered by insurance will not materially affect the financial demands, results of operations and cash flow condition of the entity as of June 30, 2020.